Therapy that goes somewhere

 • Trauma and its aftermath – including complex or developmental trauma that therapy hasn’t quite touched before

-• Relationships – with others and with yourself; the patterns that repeat, the closeness that feels unsafe, the self-criticism that won’t quieten
+• Relationships – ith others, with yourself, and with your partner; the patterns that repeat, the closeness that feels unsafe, the self-criticism that won’t quieten.
+I also support couples to explore patterns, communication, and how you relate to each other.

 • Eating and the body – disordered relationships with food, body image, and self-worth